Most Important Financial Ratios

 Top 5 Financial Ratios

-The most cost commonly and top five ratios used in the financial field include:
+The most common and top five ratios used in the financial field include:

 The debt-to-equity ratio, is a quantification of a firm’s financial leverage estimated by dividing the total liabilities by stockholders’ equity.
 This ratio indicates the proportion of equity and debt used by the company to finance its assets.